 Note: DO NOT CHANGE your FAFSA data after we have verified your file!
 Doing so could result in the reduction or cancelation of financial aid that we disburse to you after we complete verification.

 Depending on the information included in your individual file and your specific situation, the verification process generally takes several weeks.

 Official IRS Tax Return Transcripts and Letters of Non-Filing may be obtained by:

 For verification purposes, the Tax Return Transcript or Letter of Non-Filing must be signed by the person named on the form (parent, student, spouse, etc).
 The student’s N number must be written on the form to ensure timely processing.

 Submit your signed Tax Return Transcript or Letter of Non-Filing to One-Stop Student Services in person, via mail, or by fax (904) 620-2414.

-Each financial aid (academic) year is based on a new FAFSA, which requires information from the previous tax year (Example: the 2014-2015 FAFSA requires information from the 2013 tax year).
+Each financial aid (academic) year is based on a new FAFSA, which requires information from the previous tax year (Example: the 2015-2016 FAFSA requires information from the 2014 tax year).

 A student’s financial information can change from one year to the next.
 Changes in income and other financial issues are reported on each year’s FAFSA, potentially resulting in changes to the types and amounts of financial assistance a student is eligible to receive.

-Any scholarship money received will first be applied to the student’s balance due.
-If there is an overage, a refund/overpayment will be processed by the Student Financial Services Office.
+When the scholarship does disburse, it will first be applied to your bill and applied to any balance due.
+If the scholarship creates an overage of financial aid, a refund/overpayment will be processed by UNF Student Financial Services.